Vietnamese Artist Promotes Traditional Clothes Through Doll Collection

 Photo: Hoai Trang |

 The idea came to Hoang Anh when he saw tourists walking past paper and woolen doll stalls in souvenir shops without paying any attention.
+He wants to design souvenirs from dolls that are beautiful, and sophisticated and have a strong Vietnamese impression.

 Hoang Anh and one of his dolls in traditional costume.
 (Photo: Hai Trieu) |

 To carry out his plan, Hoang Anh spent two years traveling around the northern mountainous villages to learn about the cultural traditions, characteristics of each ethnic group, and their costumes.
-He lived with the local people, listened to their stories, saw how they dress to get inspiration for his products.
+He lived with the local people, listened to their stories, and saw how they dressed to get inspiration for his products.

 A portrait of Nguyen Hoang Anh (Photo: Kim Anh) |